Skip to main content

 So, I am supposed to be writing about psychology - in this case, how to be more in control of your life.
 I want to talk about one of my favourite things that I’ve discovered from a month of reading books.
 All authors have their own unique style - this is great!
 Being exposed to different perspectives and personalities is brilliant.
 Nearly all writers make use of metaphors to make their writing come alive and to give their readers an alternate angle to look at life from.
 This is invaluable for those of us that tend to wallow in our own negative and gloomy perspectives, gradually believing more and more that this is how things are meant to be and there’s no point in changing them.

 Perspectives other than our own bring a breath of fresh air.
 They open doors and allow light to flood in.
 They wrap us in a warm, comforting blanket by letting us know other people go through similar struggles.
 There is a tonne of writing out there that exists because the author suffered through something.
-Suffering tends to give you a strong desire to prevent others experiencing similar pain.
+Suffering tends to give you a strong desire to prevent others experiencing similar pain, just like this author of this post about relationships.
 Writing books is a great way to tell your story of suffering to a wide audience.
 The book I am reading right now is called ‘Big Magic: Creative Living Beyond Fear’ by Elizabeth Gilbert.
 Her writing is beautiful and funny and whimsical and amazing.
 It’s also really down-to-earth.
 I imagine she is a really fun and interesting person to know.
 Anyway, amongst many lovely perspectives she shares, is one of my new favourites.
 One that I’m sure I’ll never forget.
 While talking about creativity, she says:

 …the Greeks and Romans both believed the idea of an external daemon of creativity - a sort of house elf, if you will, who lived within the walls of your home and who sometimes aided you in your labors.
 The Romans had a specific term for that helpful house elf.
 They called it your genius - your guardian deity, the conduit of your inspiration.
 Which is to say, the Romans didn’t believe that an exceptionally gifted person was a genius; they believed that an exceptionally gifted person had a genius.